-1A substantial departure from this literature is recent work by Browning, Chiappori, and Lewbel (2004), where the assumption that household members split consumption equally is relaxed in the construction of adult equivalence scales.
+&lt;sup>2Recently, there has been a substantial departure from this literature.
+Browning, Chiappori, and Lewbel (2004) relax the assumption that household members split consumption equally in the construction of adult equivalence scales.
+Hong and Ríos-Rull (2004) use information on the purchase of life insurance to estimate equivalence scales.